ufosc/club-back-end/README.md

 docker-compose up
 ```

+> Note: The first time, you might have to add the `--build` flag to the end of the previous command

 And go to [localhost:3001](http://localhost:3001/).

 To run updated code, you can press "Ctrl-C" in the terminal or type